rcywang/d-wave-demodoc/docs/MLOO.rst

 *****************************

 Mathpix is a tool for extracting text/equations from images and documents, making typing LaTeX documents faster and less tedious.
 The core technology of `Mathpix Snip <https://mathpix.com/>`_, the consumer app, is a publicly available API `MathpixOCR <https://mathpix.com/ocr>`_ for developers.
-Recently (March 2021), they announced the Spectra Review Paper Competition with the aim providing a platform, Spectra, presenting ML content to researchers/practitioners in HTML.
+Recently (March 2021), they announced the Spectra Review Paper Competition with the aim of providing a platform, Spectra, presenting ML content to researchers/practitioners in HTML.

 .. _criteria: